Hello World Bash Script

 Reading user input

-Prompting user for input and silently reading it using read
+Prompting user for input and silently reading it using read.

-- prompts the user to supply input, while the input is typed it is NOT shown in the terminal
+-p- prompts the user to supply input, while the input is typed it is shown in the terminal-sp- prompts the user to supply input, while the input is typed it is NOT shown in the terminal

 #!/bin/bash